MyScript/interactive-ink-examples-android/README.md

 ## What is it about?

+Interactive Ink SDK is the best way to integrate handwriting recognition capabilities into your Android application.
+Interactive Ink extends digital ink to allow users to more intuitively create, interact with, and share content in digital form.
+Handwritten text, mathematical equations or even diagrams are interpreted in real-time to be editable via simple gestures, responsive and easy to convert to a neat output.

-Interactive Ink is the best handwriting technology available for Android developers.
-This repository contains a "get started" and a complete example.
+This repository contains a "get started" example, a complete example and a reference implementation of the Android integration part that developers using Interactive Ink SDK can reuse inside their projects.

 ## Getting started